neo-project/docs/docs/en-us/node/gui/blockchain.md

 ## Assets

-All digital assets in Neo3 are contract assets, including NEO and GAS.
+All digital assets in Neo N3 are contract assets, including NEO and GAS.

 ### Asset list